ghiscoding/slickgrid-universal/docs/column-functionalities/Formatters.md

 }
 ```

-### Example of a Custom Formatter with string output
+### Example of a Custom Formatter with HTML string
 For example, we will use `Font-Awesome` with a `boolean` as input data, and display a (fire) icon when `True` or a (snowflake) when `False`.
 This custom formatter is actually display in the [UI sample](#ui-sample) shown below.
 ```ts
 // create a custom Formatter with the Formatter type